VitorCaversan/uProcessor_ArqComp/README.md

  - An instruction register;
  - Register bank;
  - Arithmetic Logic Unit (ALU);
- - Control Unit (CU).
+ - Control Unit (CU);
+ - Flags to sinalize conditions.

 At this point, **the hole project has been changed**, all of those components were created beforehand but there was no time to register what was done, so you'll have to trust the creators that it simply works.

 **Word Width specifications:**
  - Instructions, register bank and ula: 15 bits width;